rrconey/Rails_CheatSheet/RAILS_CHEATSHEET.md

 $ rails new my_app --database=postgresql
 ```

-Install software packages needed by the new Rails app
+Install software packages needed by the new Rails app in the root directory

 ```
-$ cd my_app
 $ bundle install
 ```